eterey/pyvalid/README.rst

 Purposes of the pyvalid package:

 #.
-Provide an ability to validate user input (such as usernames, phone numbers,
+Provide an ability to validate a user input (such as usernames,
-   emails, dates and times, etc) and minimize the amount of code required for the implementation of the comprehensive validation systems;
+   phone numbers, emails, dates and times, etc) and minimize the amount of code required for the implementation of the comprehensive validation systems;
 #.
 Add an additional layer of dynamic code analysis for the development and
    testing stages — pyvalid will raise the exception if a function accepts or returns unexpected values and it's always possible to disable pyvalid in production if needed.
 #.
-Help to catch runtime issues much easier.
+Help to catch runtime issues.

 How to install
 ++++++++++++++

 * With PyPI: ``pip install -U pyvalid``
 * Manually: ``python setup.py install``

 How to use
 ++++++++++